 - Marriage for 1 year – if, after getting married, someone quickly realises that they have made a mistake, they cannot start the divorce process until after the first anniversary of their marriage

 - Fault-based divorce – if a couple find that they have grown apart and decided they no longer want to be married to one another, they cannot simply get divorced straight away by mutual agreement, but instead one has to blame the other for the breakdown of their marriage based on ‘adultery’ or ‘behaviour’.
 This is known as a ‘fault-based’ divorce

-- Separation before divorce – if a married couple have merely drifted apart and neither person has caused the breakdown of their marriage due to ‘fault’, they will have to live separate and part (but still remain married) for a minimum of least 2-years before they can start the divorce process with mutual consent.
+- Separation before divorce – if a married couple has merely drifted apart and neither person has caused the breakdown of their marriage due to ‘fault’, they will have to live separate and apart (but still remain married) for a minimum of least 2-years before they can start the divorce process with mutual consent.
 However, if one half of the couple refuses to give their consent, then their spouse might have to wait until they have lived separately for a total of 5 years before they can start the divorce process

 Therefore, why has Mrs Owens not been allowed to divorce her husband now?